Website Design Checklist & Layout Plan

 - Contact Us

-Note: The navigation above is for demonstration purposes only and web pages can be titled at the client’s request.
+Note: The navigation above is for demonstration purposes only and website pages can be titled at the client’s request.
 You have the ability to add sub-sections to your navigations.
-Like using Word it is a simple ‘wysiwyg’ interface, simply meaning that you can see exactly what you have and where they are.
-Easy to find and easy to edit or delete.
+Like using Microsoft Word it is a simple ‘wysiwyg’ interface, simply meaning that you can see exactly which pages and posts you have and where they are to be found.
+It should be easy to find and easy to edit or delete your own content.

 Help: Yes there is quite a bit to this and it is all relevant.
 So if you need assistance, just call us or email us and let us help get it right first time.